 Therefore, once you’ve decided what you’re going to sell, your next goal is to figure out how you’re going to get people onto your email list.

 Create a giveaway that solves a pressing problem for your target audience.
 Then, offer it in exchange for an email address.

-I’ve discussed how you can create a brilliant giveaway here.
+I’ve discussed how you can create a brilliant giveaway that will drive great results.